 To create powerful e-learning, you must begin with an outstanding storyboard.
 Here are my seven key guidelines for storyboarding awesomeness.

 - Balance all the elements of a storyboard, specifically the visual and audio elements in the storyboard to avoid cognitive overload.
 Make sure your narration is not a word-to-word replica of the onscreen text (OST).

 - Crisp, short OST is preferred when there is a lengthy audio playing simultaneously.
 The learner should be able to scan the text quickly when the primary medium is audio.

 - When the text is long, the audio can be short.
-For example, when an entire case study or problem is displayed on screen, there needs to be very little or no accompanying audio.
-The learner will be able to concentrate on reading the case study or problem without being distracted by an accompanying audio.
+For example, when an entire case study or problem is displayed on the screen, there needs to be very little or no accompanying audio.
+The learner will be able to concentrate on reading the case study or problem without being distracted by accompanying audio.

 - A picture is worth a thousand words.
 Humans are visually wired and learn a great deal more and faster when the learning content is visual.
 Your visuals should never be an afterthought.
 Choose meaningful graphics and videos with high recall value.

 - Include purposeful interactivity on every possible screen.
-An interactivity just for the sake of interactivity is a strict no-no. All interactivities are different forms of the following basic ones:
+Interactivity just for the sake of interactivity is a strict no-no. All interactive elements are different forms of the following basic ones:

 - Click interactions: click and reveal, click and pop up and click carousel

 - Drag and drop